yma67/JAMSched/README.md

 #### Description
 - Task with hard start/deadline
 - Scheduled on Real-Time Kernel Level Thread
+- All Real-Time tasks runs in a Single Kernel Thread
 #### Scheduling Strategy
 - A static schedule of Real-Time tasks as a finite list of time intervals are used to schedule Hard Real-Time tasks
 - Each time interval has a RT-Task ID, beginning of an interval defines the start of the task with the ID